samqchau/jobtrackr/README.md

    JobTrackr stores job application data.
 The data is not analyzed or parsed further.
 It's a simple application, but hypothetically it could be scaled.
 With the current table schemas users, applications, and notes are all stored in separate tables.
 When a user makes a request to find their job application data, in the best case, Postgres SELECTs all applications by user.id, then has to JOIN all the notes to applications.
 All these tables could be sharded by user.id, but with the current use cases, a document or noSQL database would be a better option.

    In these types of databases, the data that is accessed together is stored together.
 There would be less disk reads when all the users' applications, and those applications' notes are all stored together physically.
 The schema is more flexible, and these types of databases are intrinsically more horizontally scalable.
 Both of these qualities are more aligned with the current specifications of JobTrackr.

+   #### A Discussion of the differences between single tiered and three tiered applications.